syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 When using Custom Adaptor, the grouping operation has to be handled in the Read/ReadAsync method of Custom adaptor.

-The following sample code demonstrates implementing the grouping operation in Custom Adaptor
+The following sample code demonstrates implementing the grouping operation in Custom Adaptor,

 {% highlight razor %}